-In September 2009, the police took Nguyen Ngoc Nhu Quynh from her domestic in the middle of the night and wondered her approximately her blog posts that criticized authorities guidelines on China and its disputed claims to the Spratly and Paracel Islands.
-She changed into launched after nine days, however, remained under intrusive surveillance by way of police, who continued to train her to shut down her blog.
+In September 2009, the police took Nguyen Ngoc Nhu Quynh from her domestic in the middle of the night.
+They wondered about her blog posts that criticized authorities’ guidelines on China and its disputed claims to the Spratly and Paracel Islands.
+She changed into launched after nine days.
+However, she remained under intrusive surveillance by police, who continued to train her to shut down her blog.

-Nguyen Ngoc Nhu Quynh participated in numerous public protests that recommended for human rights and a cleaner surroundings.
-She changed into the challenge to regular police harassment, intimidation, interrogation, and positioned under house arrest on several occasions to prevent her from attending essential occasions.
-Police detained her twice in 2014 to prevent her from flying to Hanoi to attend meetings on the Australian Embassy in July and at the Canadian and Norwegian Embassies in November.
-In March 2015, police detained her again to save you her from going to Hanoi to wait for a meeting at the German Embassy.
-In July 2015, she reported being assaulted by means of guys in civilian clothes in the front of law enforcement officials for participating in a sit-down protest to campaign for the release of political prisoners.
+Nguyen Ngoc Nhu Quynh participated in numerous public protests that recommended human rights and cleaner surroundings.
+She changed into the challenge to regular police harassment, intimidation, interrogation and was positioned under house arrest on several occasions to prevent her from attending essential occasions.
+Police detained her twice in 2014 to prevent her from flying to Hanoi to attend meetings at the Australian Embassy in July and at the Canadian and Norwegian Embassies in November.
+In March 2015, police detained her again to save her from going to Hanoi to wait for a meeting at the German Embassy.
+In July 2015, she reported being assaulted using guys in civilian clothes in front of law enforcement officials for participating in a sit-down protest to campaign for releasing political prisoners.

-State media reported that the police alleged that the evidence towards Nguyen Ngoc Nhu Quynh for anti-kingdom blogging included a record named “Stop police killing civilians.”
+State media reported that the police alleged that Nguyen Ngoc Nhu Quynh’s anti-kingdom blogging evidence included a record named “Stop police killing civilians.”
 The record covered information on 31 instances regarding individuals who died in police custody, which she and others had accumulated from state media.
 The police claimed that the report “bears an antagonistic standpoint against the people’s police force.
 The report makes the readers misunderstand the character of the trouble, offends and lowers the status of the people’s police pressure, and harms the connection between the humans and the police pressure.”